What does it mean?

 What makes it happen?

-CYP health teams & clinics, comprehensive CYP-centred bio-psycho-social assessments eg Teen Health Check, multidisciplinary training, decision support tools, hotlines, YP-friendly care, schools as part of health teams, social and youth workers, behaviour change support, Looked-after-Children nurses, CYP-friendly technology, health promotion is core to care.
+CYP health teams and clinics, comprehensive CYP-centred bio-psycho-social assessments, eg. Teen Health Check, multidisciplinary training, decision support tools, hotlines, YP-friendly care, schools as part of health teams, social and youth workers, behaviour change support, enhanced support for looked after children and care leavers, CYP-friendly technology, and health promotion is core to care.

 Children are healthier, care quality improves, health professionals are more confident and competent in everyday child health, there are fewer outpatient appointments, A&E attendances and hospital admissions for everyday conditions.